Flexible working hours - good for parents.

-Since the new management joined in June 23 everything got much better, honest and transparent.
-It feels like the old spirit is back and it makes a lot of fun to work with a leadership team that ignores hierarchy and treats everybody the same <3
+Since the new management joined in June '23, everything has gotten much better, honest, and transparent.
+It feels like the old spirit is back, and it's a lot of fun to work with a leadership team that ignores hierarchy and treats everybody the same. <3

 Unfortunately, I had seen the negative reviews, but I still decided to give it a shot and went through the interview process.
 Honestly, it was a pretty disappointing experience.
 All the interviews were technical, and they didn’t ask any HR-related q